Indicia-Team/warehouse/UPGRADE-v2.md

   several hours to apply if you have millions of occurrence records due to the updates required to the reporting cache tables.
-* If you have any custom reports, you will need to review them, especially if they join to the index_locations_samples table which has been dropped.
+* If you have any custom reports, you will need to review them, especially if they join to the index_locations_samples table which has been dropped and replaced by cache_occurrences_functional.location_ids and cache_samples_functional.location_ids, both of which hold an array of location IDs for each indexed location that intersects the record.
+Also note the new cache_taxon_paths table and cache_occurrences_functional.taxon_paths field used to optimised hierarchical taxonomic indexing.
 * Existing client websites should continue to operate as before without amendment.
 * Although there are significant upgrades to the client helper library code